The Works Of J.D. Salinger To Be Released In Digital Format

 The works of author J.D.
-Salinger will finally be available as of Tuesday in an electronic format.
+Salinger will finally be available on Tuesday in electronic format.

-The Hollywood Reporter announced that Salinger’s longtime publisher, Little, Brown and Company has now agreed to release the American author’s works as e-books.
-The Catcher and the Rye, Nine Stories, Franny And Zooey, Raise High The Roof Beam Carpenter and Seymour, An Introduction will all be available in an electronic format.
+The Hollywood Reporter announced that Salinger’s longtime publisher, Little, Brown and Company, recently agreed to release the American author’s works as e-books.
+The Catcher and the Rye, Nine Stories, Franny And Zooey, Raise High the Roof Beam, Carpenters and Seymour, An Introduction will all be available in an electronic format.

-Matt Salinger, the son of J.D., who oversees his father’s literary estate said that the digital holdout ended because many readers use e-books exclusively and some people with disabilities, including dyslexia, can only use them.
+Matt Salinger, who oversees his father J.D.’s literary estate, said that the digital holdout ended because many readers use e-books exclusively and some people with disabilities, including dyslexia, can only use them.

 “There were few things my father loved more than the full tactile experience of reading a printed book, but he may have loved his readers more — and not just the ‘ideal private reader’ he wrote about, but all his readers.”

 The release of the electronic publications continues the yearlong centennial celebration of the author’s birth and his contributions to literature.
 J.D.
-Salinger died in 2010 after living for years as a recluse in Cornish, New Hampshire, so the release of the e-books as well as new covers and a boxed set are big changes for Salinger fans.
+Salinger died in 2010 after living for years as a recluse in Cornish, New Hampshire, so the release of the e-books, as well as new covers and a boxed set, are big changes for Salinger fans.

 Author #JDSalinger Works To Be Released In E-Book Format For The First Time https://t.co/1mYrethL5Y pic.twitter.com/t0Ov6VZIx6